2SLGBTQ+ Students

 UMD Sexuality & Gender Equity Initiatives

-Check with UMD Sexuality & Gender Equity Initiatives when considering studying abroad.
-They have resources, programs, scholarships, services to support academic success and social development while encouraging an environment that promotes and appreciates multiculturalism.
+Check with UMD Sexuality & Gender Equity Initiatives for resources, programs, scholarships, and services to support your academic and social success while studying abroad.

 NAFSA’s Rainbow Special Interest Group

-This comprehensive website is run by a special interest group of the national professional association for international education, NAFSA.
-Find resources about things to consider, special scholarships, and firsthand accounts from 2SLGBTQ+ individuals who have studied abroad.
+This website, run by a NAFSA special interest group, offers resources on considerations, scholarships, and firsthand accounts from 2SLGBTQ+ individuals who have studied abroad.

 Links for news and laws around the world: